bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 4. Describe the four rules of the 'this' keyword.

 5. Why do we need super() in an extended class?
+It's similar to call as we are getting the variables from the main class.

 ## Project Set up